impuneet/gatsby-demo/src/posts/study-log-week-three.md

 ---

+title: 'Arrow functions in ES6'

 date: 2019-04-09

-title: 'Arrow functions in ES6'
-template: post
+slug: 'structuring-nodejs-application'

 description : 'Arrow function is the most powerful feature in ES6, especially in typescript.Like, look into one simple statement forEach.Normal Statement with a callback function.'

-slug: arrow-functions-in-node-js
+tags:

+- javascript

+- nodejs

+- design-pattern

 categories:

 - JavaScript

-tags:
-  - javascript
-  - terminal
-  - node
+- Design Pattern

 ---

 <strong>Arrow function</strong>  is the most powerful feature in ES6, especially in typescript.Like, look into one simple statement forEach.
 Normal Statement with a callback function.